Gunter-R/obsidian-latex-calculator/README.md

 ## About

-(This is a port of a VS code plugin.
+(This is an [obsidian](https://obsidian.md/) port of a VS code plugin.
 Big thanks to the author of the original [plugin](https://github.com/OrangeX4/Latex-Sympy-Calculatororiginal)!)

 `Latex Sympy Calculator` parses **LaTeX math expressions** and converts it into the equivalent **SymPy form**.
 Then, **calculate it** and convert to latex result.